What is stigma? Everyone says, “There’s so much stigma around mental health.” But was is it?

 We all struggle.
 We are imperfect humans living in a broken and fallen world.
 Things happen in life– we get sick, we get hurt and hurt others, our jobs are stressful, family issues keep coming up.

 Why let stigma keep us from sharing honestly?

-And well-God cares about us.
-He knows we struggle.
-He wants to help us in ways that will really help us.
+Our God cares about us and He wants to help us in ways that really help us.